microsoft/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

   - **_`spn_client_id`_** - Your Azure service principal id
   - **_`spn_client_secret`_** - Your Azure service principal secret
   - **_`spn_tenant_id`_** - Your Azure tenant id
-  - **_`user_ip_address`_** - Your local IP address.
-This is used to allow remote RDP and SSH connections to the Client Windows VM and K3s Rancher VM.
-If you don't know your public IP, you can find it [here](https://www.whatismyip.com/)
   - **_`client_admin_ssh`_** - SSH public key path, used for Linux VMs
   - **_`deployment_flavor`_** - Use the value "Full" to specify that you want to deploy the full version of ArcBox
   - _`client_admin_username`_ - Admin username for Windows & Linux VMs